mattxwang/qwerhacks-21-workshops/README.md

-# qwerhacks-21-workshops
+# 🏳️‍🌈 QWER Hacks '21 Workshops (React, Firebase, Education Track)

-🏳️‍🌈 notes, code, and links for the workshops i ran @ QWER Hacks '21 (react, firebase, education track)! this is still a WIP as matt finishes writing, recording, and editing the content. stay tuned!
+Hey there!
+These are written notes, code demos, and video links for the workshops I (Matt, he/him) ran at QWER Hacks '21 - on React, Firebase, and the Education Track!
+Feel free to poke around if you're interested in more!

+If you've got any questions, feel free to ping me - either as a mentor in the hackathon, or in general by email at [matt@matthewwang.me](mailto:matt@matthewwang.me).

 ## Table of Contents